salesforcecli/plugin-custom-metadata/messages/field.md

 # picklistValuesFlagDescription

-comma-separated list of picklist values; required for Picklist fields
+picklist values; required for Picklist fields

 # picklistValuesFlagLongDescription

-A comma-separated list of picklist values.
+A list of picklist values.
 These values are required when creating a Picklist field.

 # decimalplacesFlagDescription